ucisysarch/opencvjs/README.md

 # OpenCV.js

-This is a JavaScript binding that exposes OpenCV library to the web platform.
-This project is made possible by support of Intel Corporation.
+This is a JavaScript binding that exposes OpenCV library to the web.
+This project is made possible by support of Intel corporation.

 ### How to Build
 0. Get the source codes